silly4ka/Cascadia-newbie-guide/README.md

 # Chapter 3 "My node stop sign blocks!!
 This is the end of the universe???"

-Calm down again, check your voting power - if that less than in the top 100 Validators - ask for delegation
+Calm down again, check your voting power - if that less than in the top 100 Validators - ask for delegation (if actual - check reputation chapter)
 Voting power is ok? - Check your version & actual, also chek journal
 ```
 cascadiad version